jarias/stormpath-sdk-go/README.md

 Features:

-* Cache with a sample Ledis implementation
+* Cache with a sample local in-memory implementation
 * Almost 100% of the Stormpath API implemented
 * Load credentials via properties file or env variables
+* Load client configuration according to Stormpath framework spec
-* Requests are authenticated via Stormpath SAuthc1 algorithm
+* Requests are authenticated via Stormpath SAuthc1 algorithm only

 # Debugging